ibm-cloud-docs/satellite/link-endpoints.md

 {{site.data.keyword.attribute-definition-list}}

-# Connecting {{site.data.keyword.satelliteshort}} locations with external services using Link endpoints
+# Connecting {{site.data.keyword.satelliteshort}} locations with external services by using Link endpoints
 {: #link-location-cloud}

 Open up {{site.data.keyword.satelliteshort}} endpoints in the {{site.data.keyword.satelliteshort}} control plane to control and audit network traffic between your {{site.data.keyword.satellitelong}} location and services, servers, or apps that run outside of the location.